-Documented history of the widespread use of coffee dates back to the 15th century, but there are also legendary stories dating back to as early as the 9th century in Ethiopia.
+Documented history of the widespread use of coffee dates back to the 15th century, but there are also legendary stories dating back to as early as the 9th century in Ethiopia, where it originated.

-As the story goes, a local goat herder found their goats to be more playful and energized when eating the fruits from the native “coffee” plants.
-For those familiar with raising goats, a goat on a normal day is quite mischievous.
-As a goat owner myself, I cannot imagine increased energy in my goats!
+As the story goes, a local goat herder found his goats to be more playful and energized when eating the fruits from the native “coffee” plants.
+For those familiar with raising goats, they can be quite mischievous on a normal day.
+As a goat owner myself, I cannot imagine them having increased energy!

 Coffee has become one of the most beloved drinks of all time.
 In fact, coffee is the second-largest import in the world, second only to oil.
 Over 150 million Americans consume coffee daily.
 The average American spends $1,092 a year on coffee — that’s around $20 a week.
 But coffee as we know it has had quite a long journey to get where it is today.